 "We ran off all the old Universal monster movies," Brooks told Playbill magazine.
 "For months and months, all I saw was James Whale movies.
 He did the original 'Frankenstein,' 'The Bride of Frankenstein,' 'Frankenstein's Second-Cousin,' all of 'em."
 Brooks said he was in touch with Wilder in the process of turning their black-and-white comedy into a colorful stage musical.
 "I don't do anything till I sing Gene the songs," Brooks said.
 "He loves that this is becoming a musical."

+The title character, Dr. Frederick Frankenstein, heir to the castle where an earlier Dr. Frankenstein created life out of death, is played by Tony Award winner Roger Bart, who was Carmen Ghia in Brooks' The Producers.
 The production also stars Megan Mullally (as the doctor's love interest, Elizabeth), Tony winner Sutton Foster (as comely assistant Inga, who sings a number called "Roll in the Hay"), Tony winner Shuler Hensley (The Monster), Tony winner Andrea Martin (as castle matron Frau Blucher), Fred Applegate (as Transylvanian policeman Inspector Kemp, and a Hermit) and Christopher Fitzgerald (as hunchback Igor) with an ensemble that includes Heather Ayers, Jim Borstelmann, Paul Castree, Jennifer Lee Crowl, Jack Doyle, Renée Feder, James Gray, Amy Heggins, Eric Jackson, Kristin Marie Johnson, Matthew LaBanca, Kevin Ligon, Barrett Martin, Linda Mugleston, Christina Marie Norrup, Justin Patterson, Brian Shepard, Sarrah Strimel, Craig Waletzko and Courtney Young.